Knuxfan24/KnuxLib/Experimental_Formats.md

 ## Sonic Storybook Engine

+- [Motion Table (.bin)](KnuxLib/Engines/Storybook/MotionTable.cs).
+Entirely functional besides quite a few values being unknown.

 - [Path Spline (.pth)](KnuxLib/Engines/Storybook/PathSpline.cs).
 Has reading and writing with a lot of unknown values and basic OBJ exporting.

-- [Player Motion Table (.bin)](KnuxLib/Engines/Storybook/PlayerMotionTable.cs).
-Entirely functional besides quite a few values being unknown.

 - [Stage Entity Table (.bin)](KnuxLib/Engines/Storybook/StageEntityTable.cs).
 Has a lot of little unknown values and lacks proper object parameters names and types, the HSON template sheet I've created only reads things as either a uint or a float, so if something is actually a different data type it won't be parsed correctly.